guiwitz/napari-meristem/README.md

 conda activate napari-meristem
 napari
 ```
-The widget can be found in the "Plugins" menu under "napari-meristem".
+The widgets can be found in the "Plugins" menu under "napari-meristem".

 ## License